 He earned his doctorate in aerospace engineering from the University of Michigan, Ann Arbor, (USA) specializing in control systems.
 Furthermore he holds a master’s degrees in electrical engineering and aerospace engineering.
 He has over 25 years of experience in the field of real-time simulation across the energy, aerospace and automotive sectors.
 In the last ten years, he has worked closely with technical leaders on hardware-in-the-loop testing for power electronic systems with a focus on renewable energy integration and e-mobility.
 He is keenly interested in technology transition from academic and research institutions to industrial practice.

-In the latest episode of "Sound on.
-Power on", host Prof. Marco Jung discusses the key applications of WBG power semiconductors with his guest Dr. Peter Friedrichs from Infineon and gives an outlook on the future.
+In the latest episode of the PCIM Podcast, host Prof. Marco Jung discusses the key applications of WBG power semiconductors with his guest Dr. Peter Friedrichs from Infineon and gives an outlook on the future.
 In addition to PV and electro mobility, uninterruptible power supplies are also mentioned and discussed as key innovation drivers.
 Both particularly emphasize the advantages of WBG in the context of energy efficiency and resource efficiency.
 In addition to SiC semiconductors, GaN semiconductors and their possible areas of application will be discussed.
 Furthermore, Peter and Marco consider the step into the high-power class, but only with corresponding packaging concept.

 About Dr. Peter Friedrichs